Lightnet/playcanvas-physics-nodejs-headless-test/README.md

  security reason.
  * Ammo.js might crash or fail on setup.
 Depend on where the code is place server side.
- * Engine.io is a bit bare functions on server and not much document for beginner.
+ * Engine.io is a bit bare functions on server and not much document for beginner used.
+It is hard learning curve.
+ * jsdom (nw.js v0.12.3 bugged 64 bit run to some error.)

  Credits:
  * Ammo.js